haitham-al-mughrabi/robot_framework_toolkit/readme.md

 ## Import Selection Features

 - **File Filtering**: Only shows files in allowed project folders (Libraries, Tests, Utilities, Resources, POM, etc.)
+- **Unified File View**: Browse all importable files in a single unified view (Python, Resource, and other supported files)
 - **Import Type Selection**: Choose to import files as Library, Resource, or Variables
 - **Path Options**: Select between relative paths or workspace paths
 - **Preserve Existing**: Existing imports are pre-selected when editing